-- (a) If an employee is absent without authorized leave for twelve (12) or more consecutive days under the provisions of the BOT-UFF Policy on Leaves, the employee shall be considered to have abandoned the position and voluntarily resigned from the University. - (b) Notwithstanding paragraph (a), above, if the employee's absence is for reasons beyond the control of the employee and the employee notifies the University as soon as practicable, the employee will not be considered to have abandoned the position. - (8) Employee Assistance Program.
-Neither the fact of an employee's participation in an employee assistance program, nor information generated by participation in the program, shall be used as a reason for discipline under this Policy, except for information relating to an employee's failure to participate in an employee assistance program consistent with the terms to which the employee and the University have agreed.

-(9) The procedure for review of any disciplinary action shall be the procedures of the BOT-UFF Policy on Neutral, Internal Resolution of Policy Disputes.
+- (a) If an employee is absent without authorized leave for twelve (12) or more consecutive days, excluding officially observed University Holidays or days when the University is officially closed by the directive of the University President or President's designee, under the provisions of the BOT-UFF Policy on Leaves, the employee shall be considered to have abandoned the position and voluntarily resigned from the University. - (b) Notwithstanding paragraph (a), above, if the employee's absence is for reasons beyond the control of the employee and the employee notifies the University as soon as practicable, the employee will not be considered to have abandoned the position. - (8) Employee Assistance Program.
+Neither the fact of an employee's participation in an employee assistance program, nor information generated by participation in the program, shall be used as a reason for discipline under this Policy, except for information relating to an employee's failure to participate in an employee assistance program consistent with the terms to which the employee and the University have agreed. - (9) The procedure for review of any disciplinary action shall be the procedures of the BOT-UFF Policy on Neutral, Internal Resolution of Policy Disputes.
 This provision does not prohibit the filing of a grievance for an alleged violation of an article in the BOT-UFF Agreement.